-1. Vanity license plates can provide a way for vehicle owners to add a touch of personality on their ride.
+1. Vanity license plates can provide a way for vehicle owners to make your own personalized license plate on their ride.
 You can use them to make yourself a standout or to show your affiliation with some cause or sports team.
 Some drivers use the plate as a display area.

 2. License plates are used as a versatile accessory as well.
 They can help spice up a teenager's room by sticking them on their wall or as a decoration on the entrance of their room.
 Sometimes they are often mounted on the side of the mirror or a bookcase.

-3. License plates can make for a great collection.
-Just like spoons, coins, stamps, or postcards, every hobbyist would look to add license plates to their items.
+3. Vintage license plates can make for a great collection.
+Just like spoons, coins, stamps, or postcards, every hobbyist would like to add personal license plates to their items.

-4. These plates are also excellent for celebrating occasions or for raising funds.
+4. These imprinted license plates are also excellent for celebrating occasions or for raising funds.
 They can be customized and converted into an unforgetabble memorabilia.